mp-83/ProQuiz/README.md

 - `start`: start the match
 - `next`: move to the next question
 - `react`: answer the current question

-- there is also the `previous` which is not used at the moment
+there is also the `previous` method, which is not used at the moment.

 #### Hash or Code